cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 $ sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true
 ```

-Once the puppet agent is installed and runs for first time, it
+Once puppet agent is installed and runs for first time, it
 generates a SSL certificate and sends it to the master for
 signing.
 Puppet master communicates and manages client nodes after
 certificate is signed.